-(e) Candidates for the office of conservation district supervisor elected pursuant to the provisions of article twenty-one-a, chapter nineteen of this code are required to file only the reports required by subdivisions (2) and (3), subsection (b) of this section immediately prior to and after the primary election.
-Provided, That during the election in the year 2008, the statements required by this subsection shall be filed immediately prior to and after the general election.
+(e) Candidates for the office of conservation district supervisor elected pursuant to the provisions of §19-21A-1 et seq. of this code are required to file only the reports required by subdivisions (2) and (3), subsection (b) of this section immediately prior to and after the primary election.
+Provided, That during the election in the year 2008, the statements required by this subsection shall be filed immediately prior to and after the general election